stistrup/rme-gain-kernel-patch/README.md

 8dB = 01000010\
 etc.

-My only way to make sense of this is that it's split up like that for "fine" going by the sequence explained above, and "coarse" control only changing the 5 lowest-order bits, effectivly incraments 3 dB at time.
+My only way to make sense of this is that it's split up like that for "fine" control going by the sequence explained above, and "coarse" control only changing the 5 lowest-order bits, effectivly incraments 3 dB at time.
+But i can't find this coarse thing being used anywhere but it's the only way i can make sense of this sequence.
-Maybe this is how the encoder on the physical device works, who knows.

-There's also an anomaly in the last 3dB.
-The pattern is followed up to 62 dB, then instead of incrementing the 5 lowest-order bits, it keeps incrementing the 3 highest-order bits.
-Starting from 60 dB where this pattern begins:

 There is also an anomoly at the last 3dB.
 The pattern is followed all the way up to 62 db, then instead of incrementing the 5 lowest-order bits, it keeps incrementing the 3 highest-order bits.
-So starting from 60 dB where this pattern begins:
+So starting from 60 dB (where the normal pattern begins):

 00010100\
 00110100\